International Trade

 Effect on Poverty Around the World

-The last pro argument was found convincing by three quarters, and the counter argument by seven in ten.
-Both arguments were found convincing by majorities of Republicans and Democrats.
+The last pro argument was found convincing by eight in ten, including three quarters of Republicans and nearly nine in ten Democrats.
+The counter argument was found convincing by seven in ten, with no significant difference between Republicans and Democrats.

 Final Recommendation